kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    evict it from a node.
 It sets the `nodemaintenance.disruption-management.org` value to the `.spec.requesters`.
-3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
+3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptors[0]`.
 4. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
 5. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
 6. The node drain controller removes the `nodemaintenance.disruption-management.org` from the `.spec.requesters`.
-7. The eviction request controller notices the change in `.spec.requesters`, and sets `Complete` condition to `True`  as there is no requester present.
-It also clears out active interceptor status fields.
+7. The eviction request controller notices the change in `.spec.requesters`, and sets `Canceled` condition to `True`  as there is no requester present.
+It also clears out `.status.activeInterceptors` field.
 8. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.